openstack/ceilometer/doc/source/releasenotes/folsom.rst

    Currently covered components are: Nova, Nova-network, Glance, Cinder and Quantum.
 Notably, there is no support yet for Swift and it was decided not to support nova-volume in favor of Cinder.
-A detailed list of meters covered per component can be found at in :doc:`../measurements`.
+A detailed list of meters covered per component can be found at in :ref:`measurements`.

 Nova with libvirt only
    Most of the Nova meters will only work with libvirt fronted hypervisors at the